Eagle's Eye Newsletter

 We are nearing the middle of the first trimester and our Fall Parent Teacher Conferences.
 All parents of students in kindergarten through grade 8 are strongly encouraged to come in to meet with their child’s teacher on Thursday, October 10 and Friday, October 11.
 School will dismiss at 2pm both days to allow time for conferences.
 Aftercare will be available until 6pm.

 Kindergarten through Grade 5: Conferences are scheduled with homeroom teachers for ten minutes.
-A scheduling form can be found in your white envelope today.
+A scheduling form was sent home in the white envelope last week.
 Please be sure to return it at your earliest convenience.
 Once scheduled, the form will be returned to you to confirm your time.

 Middle School: Parents are encouraged to pick up their child’s progress reports from the middle school hallway.
 Teachers will be available for parents to drop in and have a conference with teachers of their choosing.
 Times are: Thursday, October 10th from 2:30pm-6:00pm and Friday, October 12th from 2:30pm-3:30pm.